mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 To address this gap, the following section makes a parallel between the utility of germ cell concepts and so-called strong concepts or intermediate knowledge in design theory [@hook_strong_2012; @barendregt_intermediate-level_2018].

+#### 1.a.ii. intermediate construct

+MOVE MUCH OF THIS TO CHAPTER 2.
+FOCUS ON THE GAP

+Design patterns in computing contexts are presented as a middle ground between abstract theories (e.g. computational thinking) and more concrete techniques.
+"Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios." [@dearden_pattern_2006, p.
+20].
+Höök and Löwgren [@hook_strong_2012] illustrate this _midway_ concepts as heuristics or design patterns between concrete instances of products and more general theories e.g. constructivism [@stolterman_concept-driven_2010].

+The work of Eriksson et al. [-@eriksson_using_2019, p.15], drawing on a framing design patterns as "intermediate-level concepts" between the detail of concrete implementation and more general theories [@hook_strong_2012], use gameplay design patterns with young people and used a curated collection of GDPs as a base for the young people make design suggestions to alter a game, In this study they do not modify computer code.
+As such, there is still much work to be undertaken addressing the utility of GDPs to support novice programmers.
+In addition,

+As explored in Chapter 2, the work of Eriksson et al. [-@eriksson_using_2019, p.15], drawing on a framing design patterns as "intermediate-level concepts" between the detail of concrete implementation and more general theories [@hook_strong_2012], use gameplay design patterns with young people and used a curated collection of GDPs as a base for young people to input ideas for game redesign.
+This research strand originates in the field of human-computer interaction [@eriksson_using_2019; @hook_strong_2012; @barendregt_intermediate-level_2018]; however, in most of these studies, the nature of the general theories is not clearly articulated.
+Therefore, before exploring this aspect in relation to data on use of GDPs, of value to articulate this in the context of computing education by revisiting LR material.

 <!-- Some instances based on this kernel concept were created by myself in response to user requests in varied forms of support documentation outlined in Chapter 5 ( e.g. quick start card -->